alexzheng123/EC331-project/README.md

 ## Repository Structure

-This repo includes all Jupyter notebooks used in the dissertation:
+This repo includes all code used in the dissertation:

 ### Statistical Testing
 - `Statistical_tests.ipynb` – Ljung-Box, Runs test, Variance Ratio, Hurst exponent, BDS test